Neutrinomic/BitcoinBlocks/README.md

 Trusted headers come from the management canister (IC Bitcoin mainnet nodes) and if blocks get orphaned, they are deleted from memory and need to be added and processed again.

+## Security

+Each block is validated by hashing its transactions and confirming that the resulting hash matches the Merkle root in the trusted header.
+Governance is soon shifting to the Neutrinite DAO.

+The off-chain relay can withhold blocks, but it cannot censor transactions, reorder or omit blocks, nor alter any transaction data.

 ## Warning

 Still being tested.